List of EastEnders characters introduced in 2010: Development

 In March 2011, June Brown discussed Dot and Edward's relationship in an interview with Digital Spy.
 She opined that the two characters have a lot in common, Edward enjoys Dot's company and would probably want a more romantic relationship but respects the fact she has a husband.
 Dot also enjoys spending time with Edward but is mortified when Carol Jackson (Lindsey Coulson) calls him her "fancy man" and is worried that other people will think they are more than friends.
 He was described by TV Scoop as "Dot's doting pal".
 An insider explained: "Carol doesn't really mean anything by it, but she makes a comment about Dot's relationship with Edward that really stings.
-Dot thinks Carol is implying there is something inappropriate about their friendship, and she’s outraged and humiliated."
+Dot thinks Carol is implying there is something inappropriate about their friendship, and she's outraged and humiliated."
 In May 2011, Brown said that Dot feels guilty about her relationship with Edward as "there is an attraction there, but because of her religious views she feels it is wrong."

+James Branning

+James Branning is the son of Jack Branning (Scott Maslen) and Ronnie Mitchell (Samantha Womack).
+He is born on-screen in episode 4134 first broadcast on 30 December 2010.
+Ronnie Branning (Samantha Womack) discovers that her son, who was born on the same day as Kat's, has died of sudden infant death syndrome and desperately tries to get help.
+When she hears Tommy crying, she sneaks into The Queen Vic and decides to swap the children.
+Ronnie eventually regrets her actions, but by the time she decides to swap them back, James has been found by Alfie and Jack has returned to the country and meets Tommy, thinking he is James.